New Glass fusing workshops scheduled - don't miss out!

 I also offer on-demand sessions - ideal for when a group of 3 friends would like to share the experience - we just need to sort out a mutually convenient date.

-The day costs £100 per person and includes all the necessary tools, equipment and glass.
+The day costs £110 per person and includes all the necessary tools, equipment and glass.
 You can expect to make at least 2 items, sometimes more, depending on the sizes of the work and speed you work at.
-Everything is fired by me and available within a week for collection.
+Everything is fired by me and available within a week for collection, or I can post out for a small additional fee.
 I will keep you topped up with tea, coffee and biscuits, you just need to bring a packed lunch.

 Whether you are with friends or amongst new acquaintances, you are guaranteed to have fun!
 There have been many students returning with projects they want to make - a word of warning - glass fusing is addictive!!